Multicell experiments for marginal treatment effect estimation of digital ads: Implementing the multi-cell experiment

 Another practical concern is estimation precision.
 With a finite number of units (consumers), the choice of the number of cells in the experiment creates a type of bias-variance trade-off.
 More cells generate more values of the propensity score, theoretically enabling a more flexible approximation of the MTE function, and thus decreasing bias.
 But as the number of units per cell decreases, the estimates of the approximating function will become noisier, and thus increasing variance.
 Hence, the number of cells can be seen as somewhat akin to the bandwidth in nonparametric estimation.
-Without strong assumptions on the underlying MTE function, it is not possible to establish how to make progress on the task of choosing the number of cells vis-\`{a}-vis the available sample size.
+Without strong assumptions on the underlying MTE function, it is not possible to establish how to best choose the number of cells given the available sample size.
+Nevertheless, as we illustrate in Section \ref{sec:dir_opt}, sample sizes commonly used in digital advertising settings tend not to be limiting; for instance, the experiment we considered in our simulations featured more than 25 million observations.
+Therefore, we expect this bias-variance trade-off concern to be secondary.